fmalina/revisions-blocl/activism/wiredforculture.md

 compete.

 There will always be a temptation to render your rivals impotent or even to destroy them, and the payoffs for doing so can be great.
-So, we don’t expect conflicts to disappear.
+So, we don't expect conflicts to disappear.
 But we can expect the constant force of conflict to create increasingly sophisticated acts of cooperation, not just because it is nice to be nice, but because this cooperation can serve everyone’s interests.